Leveraging the COVID-19 response to advance research data interoperability

 - Session 3 – Challenges towards a more inclusive interoperability framework for scientific data (120’)

-This session will discuss broader interoperability issues, beyond the pandemic, such as what are possible measures by MS to accelerate implementation of the FAIR principles at national level, how can the EOSC vision for data interoperability better prepare MS for future emergencies and how will digital skills, open science and FAIR data sharing impact different scientific disciplines, from the life sciences and clinical practice to the environment and the climate crisis.
+This session will discuss broader interoperability issues, beyond the pandemic, such as what are possible measures by MS to accelerate implementation of the FAIR principles at national level, how can the EOSC vision for data interoperability better prepare MS for future emergencies and how will digital skills, open science and FAIR data sharing impact scientific practice in general.

 - Session 4: Conclusions (30’)